Pardhasai7/Cloud-Computing-Projects/README.md

 # Cloud-Computing-Projects

-CSE 546 - Cloud Computing I took the CSE 546: cloud computing course as part of my masters in Computer Science program at ASU.
-This course provided a comprehensive understanding of the fundamental principles and concepts of cloud computing, alongside practical skills for developing cloud applications using popular Infrastructure-as-a-Service and Platform-as-a-Service resources.
-Employing an innovative bottom-up approach, the course covered the underlying technologies such as virtualization in cloud computing, as well as practical cloud programming techniques for both IaaS and PaaS.

-The course involved 2 major projects each divided into 2 parts -
+This repository involves 2 major projects each divided into 2 parts -

 Project 1 - IAAS